Marya Hornbacher: Bibliography

-Her first book was Wasted: A Memoir of Anorexia and Bulimia (see above).
-This book was updated in May 2014, 15 years after the original date of publication, with a Post Script by Marya Hornbacher, "Hornbacher, an authority in the field of eating disorders, argues that recovery is not only possible, it is necessary.
+Her first book was Wasted: A Memoir of Anorexia and Bulimia.
+This book was updated in May 2014, 15 years after the original date of publication, with a postscript by Hornbacher.
+"Hornbacher, an authority in the field of eating disorders, argues that recovery is not only possible, it is necessary.
 But the journey is not easy or guaranteed.
 With a new ending to her story that adds a contemporary edge, Wasted continues to be timely and relevant."

-Her second book is the critically praised 2005 novel, The Center of Winter, which follows a family in the aftermath of a suicide.
+Her second book is the critically acclaimed 2005 novel, The Center of Winter, which follows a family in the aftermath of a suicide.

-Her third book, published in April 2008, a memoir titled Madness: A Bipolar Life, chronicles the years following Wasted: A Memoir of Anorexia and Bulimia when she was diagnosed with bipolar disorder.
+Her third book, published in April 2008, is a memoir titled Madness: A Bipolar Life, which chronicles her bipolar disorder diagnosis.

 Her fourth book, published in 2010, is the recovery handbook Sane: Mental Illness, Addiction, and the Twelve Steps written as a guide to working the Twelve Steps for people who have both addiction and mental illness.

-Her fifth book, published in 2011, Waiting: A Nonbeliever's Higher Power, explores spirituality and what that can mean to someone recovering—from addiction, mental illness, or both—who does not believe in God.
+Her fifth book, published in 2011, Waiting: A Nonbeliever's Higher Power, explores spirituality and what that can mean to someone recovering - from addiction, mental illness, or both - who does not believe in God.

-Her second book, The Center of Winter, published in 2005, received excellent reviews, and her second memoir, Madness: A Bipolar Life, was published in 2008.
-It was met with immediate praise and hit the New York Times Bestseller list.
-Sane: Mental Illness, Addiction, and the 12 Steps, was published in 2010, and Waiting: A Nonbeliever's Higher Power was published in 2011.
-Both were finalists for the Books for Better Life Award.
-Also, within the past several years she has been nominated for the Pushcart Prize in both non-fiction and poetry.
+In an interview in August 2015 conducted by Adam Walhberg of Minnpost, Hornbacher revealed the inspiration behind the new book she was working on.
+She spoke about "the new edition of DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) [which] was released and it created... an... uproar in psychiatry and brain science."
+In this book, she planned to write profiles of 12 people with mental illness to explore these philosophical issues on a more human level.
+We've Been Healing All Along was published in 2022.
+As part of the research for this book, she interviewed approximately 1,500 people.

-Hornbacher plans to have her sixth book out in early 2019.
-In an interview in August 2015 conducted by Adam Walhberg of Minnpost, Hornbacher reveals more about the inspiration behind her book and the book itself.
-She speaks about "the new edition of DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) [which] was released and it created... an... uproar in psychiatry and brain science."
-In this book, she is writing profiles of 12 people with mental illness to explore these philosophical issues on a more human level.
+She has also edited several books.

 Biography

-Marya Hornbacher was born in Walnut Creek, California and raised in Edina, Minnesota.
+Hornbacher was born in Walnut Creek, California, and raised in Edina, Minnesota.
 She is the only child of Jay and Judy Hornbacher, professional theatre actors and directors.
 When Hornbacher was fourteen years old, she was accepted into the prestigious arts boarding school Interlochen in northwest Michigan.
 She later enrolled in the University of Minnesota and started writing for the university's student newspaper The Minnesota Daily.
 In the fall of 1992, she entered college at American University in Washington, D.C.
 She eventually obtained her degree in philosophy and poetics from the New College of California.